zoejbare/dx12-demo-framework/README.md

 ## How To Build

-Follow these steps to build the projects.
-If errors occur during the initial setup, logs with more information can be found in the `_log` directory created within the repo root path.
+Follow these steps to build the included projects.
+If errors occur during the initial setup of the first two steps, logs with more information can be found in the `_log` directory created within the repo root path.

 1. Run `setup.bat`
 2. Run `generate-project.bat`